Loading...

 Advanced usage

-Accessing raw response data (e.g. response headers)
+Accessing raw response data (for example, response headers)

 You can access the raw HTTP response data by using the option.WithResponseInto() request option.
 This is useful when you need to examine response headers, status codes, or other details.